Runningsloths/chess/README.md

 That way, others can't edit it and multiple people don't work on the same file at the same time.

-For example, I need Elliot's Board.java file, I can send a pull request to his branch.
+For example, I need Elliot's Board.java file, I can send a pull request to the "Elliot" branch.
 From there, I can "edit" his file but not directly change it (Google Doc commenting).
 Then Elliot can view my changes and manage it from there.